International

 1. CUSTOMER DUE DILIGENCE

-The following documentation may be presented by the prospective client, partner or third party:
+The following documentation may be presented by the individual as follows;

-Any government issued document that provides the date of birth, NI or Tax number or other such government identifier.
+• Any government issued document that provides the date of birth, National Identity or Tax number or other such government identifier.

 The business shall take a risk-based approach in monitoring the financial activities of its clients.